d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-scratch.md

 Y.shape, len(new_state), new_state[0].shape
 ```

-We can see that the output shape is (number steps $\times$ batch size, vocabulary size), while the state shape remains the same, i.e., (batch size, number of hidden units).
+We can see that the output shape is (number steps $\times$ batch size, vocabulary size), while the hidden state shape remains the same, i.e., (batch size, number of hidden units).

 ## Prediction